SImonJolet/CLI-Test/README.md

 ### Testing excercice to practice node.js-cli with user-interaction.

+This is a little CLI/node.js module giving you the opportunity to learn **fun facts about dates**.

-Instructions for use will come later.
+Rest oh the instructions for use will come later.

 Thank you.